Making Child Support Laws Work for You

 Promoting both client interests and the interests of the children, the lawyers at Moyer Law, PC combine a broad understanding of the Rhode Island family law with an empathetic approach to working with our clients that accounts for both the legal and emotional components of the case.

-At Moyer Law Office, our child support lawyers have handled hundreds of child support enforcement actions, contempt actions, and have negotiated and litigated on behalf of parties seeking back support judgments, as well as those defending against such actions.
+At Moyer Law, PC, our child support lawyers have handled hundreds of child support enforcement actions, contempt actions, and have negotiated and litigated on behalf of parties seeking back support judgments, as well as those defending against such actions.

 Child support payments are usually made until children turn 18 or 19 if they are still in high school full time.
 The court may also order that both parents continue to support a disabled adult child that is not self-supporting.

 Understanding the nuances of how child support is calculated in Rhode Island can often help either the payor or the payee benefit from child support litigation.
-At Moyer Law Office, we educate our clients in order to make the child and alimony support laws work for them.
-If you need to establish a support order, enforce an order, or if you have been served, contact Moyer Law Office’s child support attorneytoday or call us at (401) 461-7800.
+At Moyer Law, PC, we educate our clients in order to make the child and alimony support laws work for them.
+If you need to establish a support order, enforce an order, or if you have been served, contact Moyer Law, PC’s child support attorneytoday or call us at (401) 461-7800.